vektor-finance/solana_ex/README.md

+> [!IMPORTANT]
+> The code in this repository is under development and is not production ready.

 # solana_ex

-This project is in development and not production ready.
+Elixir client for the [Solana](https://solana.com/) blockchain.